A memorable trip with les kids!

 I love hiking but had not been doing it for some time, until last two weeks when I joined few colleagues to FRIM Kepong, Selangor.
-I enjoyed myself very much that I had slight regret not bringing my kids together to experience the things that really excites me.
+I enjoyed myself very much that I regretted not bringing my kids together to experience the things that really excites me.

 And so I’ve planned this trip since then.

 The Cape Rachado Lighthouse also known by the locals as Rumah Api Tanjung Tuan, in Alor Gajar, Melaka, just next to Port Dickson – about 45 minutes drive from our home sweet home in Kuala Sawah, Rantau.
 To get to the lighthouse, we need to walk through Hutan Rekreasi Tanjung Tuan where there are also some other attractions and activities but with the ‘explorers’ pack, we avoid being too ambitious.

 The lighthouse is believed to be the oldest in the country, its history allegedly dating back to Portuguese rule of Malacca during the 16th century.
 Cape Rachado as named by the Portuguese means Broken Cape.
 As always, that fact among all, is one of the thing that thrills me.